Trinity School Governors ensure the effective and successful leadership and governance of Trinity School.

 Trinity School has received extensive support from 30 local churches of different traditions.
 In January 2013, these churches founded a new body called ‘Sevenoaks Churches Educational Trust’ (also known as SCET) to oversee the organisation and leadership of Trinity School.
 SCET is chaired by Revd Chris Smith, Rector of Chevening.
 The main role of SCET is to appoint foundation governors to ensure the effective and successful leadership and governance of Trinity School.

-A list of current governors’ responsibilities can be found here.
+A list of current governors’ responsibilities can be found by clicking here.

 Nicola French (Foundation Governor)

 Nicola works as a part-time Human Resources Consultant for local schools.
 She is married to Ben and they have 2 daughters.
 Nicola is a member of the Resources Committee, with a focus on staff development, staff voice, CPD and appraisal and a subject focus on Co-curricular (excluding sport).
 Her term of office will expire on 31 August 2021.

 Lindsay Griffiths (Foundation Governor)